ccd2796/congress-votes/README.md

   - Constructed the distance measure: the % of votations that two congresspeople voted equally.
   - Applied HCA to detect the 10 more prominent groups within congress.

-Votes are available in Votos.csv
+Votes are available in Votos.csv.

-Results of HCA can be found in Clusters.xlsx
+Results of HCA can be found in Clusters.xlsx.